sysflow-telemetry/sf-processor/docs/POLICIES.md

 - _tags_ (optional): set of labels appended to alert (default: empty).
 - _prefilter_ (optional): list of record types (`sf.type`) to whitelist before applying rule condition (default: empty).
 - _enabled_ (optional): indicates whether the rule is enabled (default: true).

+> **NOTE:** The syntax of the policy language changed slighly with the switch to release 0.4.0.
+For migrating policy files used with prior releases to release 0.4.0 or higher, simply remove all `action: [tag]` lines.
+As of release 0.4.0, tagging is done automatically.
+If a rule triggers all tags specified via the _tags_ key will be appended to the record.
+The _action_ key is reserved for specifying user-defined action plugins.</p>

 *Macros* are named conditions and contain the following fields: